AdguardTeam/AdguardKnowledgeBase/05.ios/01.overview/docs.en.md

 <img src="https://cdn.adguard.com/public/Adguard/Release_notes/iOS/v4.0/request_info_en.jpg" style="border: 1px solid #efefef; max-height: 700px; max-width: 400px; padding: 2px;">

-Above the activity feed, there's a Most active companies button.
-It shows aggregated data on the last 1500 requests, specifically which companies sent the most amount.
+Above the activity feed, there are *Most active companies*.
+Aggregated data on the last 1500 requests are shown here.

 <a id="statistics"></a>
 ### Statistics

-Aside from the Activity screen, you can find global statistics on the home screen and on widgets.
+Aside from the *Activity* screen, you can find global statistics on the home screen and on widgets.

 <a id="low-level-settings"></a>
 ## Low-level settings